-Disclaimer
+.Disclaimer

 The present document has been produced and approved by the <long ISGname> (<short ISGname>) ETSI Industry Specification Group (ISG) and represents the views of those members who participated in this ISG.
 It does not necessarily represent the views of the entire ETSI membership.